Mat Herben: Early career

-Mat Herben was born in The Hague.
-From 1977 to 1987 he worked as a journalist and at the Dutch Ministry of Defence.
+Mat Herben was born in The Hague to a Dutch father while his mother was of Polish origin.
+By his own admission, Herben wanted to join the Royal Netherlands Air Force after leaving school but was rejected because he was considered susceptible to blackmail because of his Polish mother.
+Instead, he began working as a claims correspondent for the NN Group.
+From 1977 to 1987 he was a civil servant at the Dutch Ministry of Defence before taking up journalism.
 From 1987 to 1990 he was the editor of the Catholic family magazine Manna, and in the 1990s he was also the editor of Sta-Vast, the magazine published by the right-wing organization Oud-Strijders Legioen.
-In 1993 he founded the local political party Leefbaar Linschoten.
-From 1990 to 1995 he wrote reviews on classical music and publications about popular medical and social topics.
-From 1990 tot 2002 he was public relations official, chief editor of diverse magazines and worked again at the Dutch Ministry of Defence.
+From 1990 to 1995 he wrote reviews on classical music and publications about popular medical and social topics for various publications.
+From 1990 to 2002 he was a public relations official and chief editor of diverse magazines and worked again at the Dutch Ministry of Defence.